Merck Manual

 Complete atrioventricular septal defect should be repaired by age 2 to 4 months because most infants have heart failure and failure to thrive.
 Even if infants are growing well without significant symptoms, repair should be done before 6 months to prevent development of pulmonary vascular disease, especially in infants with Down syndrome.

 In patients with 2 adequately sized ventricles and no additional defects, the large central defect (combination of the primum ASD and inlet VSD) is closed and the common AV valve is reconstructed into 2 separate valves.
-Surgical mortality rate was 5 to 10% in older series but more recently was as low as 3 to 4%.
-Surgical complications include complete heart block (3%), residual ventricular septal defect, and/or left AV valve regurgitation.
-Less common residual abnormalities include right AV valve regurgitation, left or right AV valve stenosis, or subaortic stenosis.
+Surgical mortality rate is 3 to 4% (1).

-Pulmonary artery banding may be used as a palliative procedure to delay the timing of open heart repair, particularly in premature infants or those with associated abnormalities that make complete repair at an early age or low body weight higher risk.
+Pulmonary artery banding may be used as a palliative procedure to delay the timing of open heart repair, particularly in preterm infants or those with associated abnormalities that make complete repair at an early age or low body weight higher risk.

 Key Points